Blue Naked Motorcycle

 If you don’t follow yet, a simple way of describing naked motorcycles is this: a bike without a full fairing.
 It’s as easy as that.
 This refers to the lack of bodywork on the bike but not any bike can be a naked motorcycle.
 You can’t go around removing the bodywork of your cruiser and call it that.
 It references most superbike or sportbike models.

 Naked motorcycles typically rid of the bodywork of these superbikes and sportbikes, giving them a truly raw view.
-Plus, these bikes get handlebars and foot controls that make them rideable in an upright riding position.
+Plus, these bikes get handlebars and foot controls that make them rideable in an upright riding position, and when you need to transport them off the road, a purpose-built motorcycle trailer can make hauling safe and straightforward.
 This gives people more control of their bikes, especially on the street.
-Naked bikes frequently have a relaxed geometry that enhances everyday usability, making them a practical choice for many riders.
+Naked bikes frequently have a relaxed geometry that enhances everyday usability, making them a practical choice for many riders, from commuters to those curious about how they compare with specialized police motorcycles used in law enforcement.

 That said, just because naked bikes don’t have fairings, it doesn’t mean it’s completely devoid of bodywork.
 It simply rids of a front fairing that covers the engine.
 Plus, they don’t have tall windscreens.
 However, being exposed to the elements means a naked motorcycle can be more tiring over distance, which is something to consider for long rides.